Gift Acceptance Policies

 UNICEF USA will make a reasonable attempt to confirm donor intent if an unsolicited gift arrives without any notations for the donor’s intended use.
 If the donor is unreachable or unresponsive, UNICEF USA will process the gift as an unrestricted donation.

-UNICEF USA accepts multi-year pledges on terms of two-to-five years and require clearly outlined payment schedules.
+UNICEF USA accepts multi-year pledges on terms of two to five years and requires clearly outlined payment schedules.
 Pledges of more than five years will require review by UNICEF USA.
-Unpaid pledges will be written off in accordance with UNICEF USA’s accounting policies and will not be recognized; the donor will be recognized only for the paid portion of the pledge.
+Unpaid pledges will be written off in accordance with UNICEF USA’s accounting policies and will not be recognized; as appropriate, the donor will be recognized only for the paid portion of the pledge.

 Excluded and Sensitive Sectors & Due Diligence